juliusaka/xfc_btms_saev_controller/README.md

 this framework was developed using python 3.10.
 There is an Andaconda-Image, which can be used to import a fitting environment.
 Please make sure, that this environment is used.

+*first, I couldn't run python with anaconda on my PC.
+I then added path variables like described in this [video](https://www.youtube.com/watch?v=3Wt00qGlh3s).
+I also had to change the execution policy of Windows Powershell to RemoteSigned (Open PowerShell, Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser*

 below, there is a list of important used packages:

 - **dask**: used for processing the large output-csv for the independent controller developement framework
+- **numpy**